Cappta/android-applink-samples/README.md

 # Android applink

 ### Demo
-This sample explain how integrate with Cappta applink solution
+This sample explain how to integrate with Cappta applink solution

 ### Features
 - Activation